aliyun/terraform-provider-alicloud/website/docs/r/db_backup_policy.html.markdown

 * `instance_id` - (Required, ForceNew) The Id of instance that can run database.
 * `backup_period` - (Deprecated) It has been deprecated from version 1.69.0, and use field 'preferred_backup_period' instead.
 * `preferred_backup_period` - (Optional, available in 1.69.0+) DB Instance backup period.
 Please set at least two days to ensure backing up at least twice a week.
 Valid values: [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday].
-Default to ["Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday"].
 * `backup_time` - (Deprecated) It has been deprecated from version 1.69.0, and use field 'preferred_backup_time' instead.
 * `preferred_backup_time` - (Optional, available in 1.69.0+) DB instance backup time, in the format of HH:mmZ- HH:mmZ.
 Time setting interval is one hour.
 Default to "02:00Z-03:00Z".
 China time is 8 hours behind it.
 * `retention_period` - (Deprecated) It has been deprecated from version 1.69.0, and use field 'backup_retention_period' instead.